eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

     disable: [moveFeature]
 });
 ```
-the `configureModelElement` method takes as an optional last paramter an object containing arrays for `enabled` and `disabled` features containing Symbols representing representing those features.
-Through this we can disable default functionality like dragging or selecting nodes and add functionality, either custom or loaded through other non default modules.
+the `configureModelElement` method takes as an optional last parameter an object containing arrays for `enabled` and `disabled` features containing Symbols representing those features.
+Through this, we can disable default functionality like dragging or selecting nodes and add functionality, either custom or loaded through other non-default modules.

-## Dependency Injection specialities
+## Dependency Injection specialties

 ### Multi bindings
 Sometimes there is more than one implementation bound to a specific interface in Sprotty.
 This is when we use multi-bindings.
-Here is an example for the VNodeDecorators.
+Here is an example of the VNodeDecorators.
 ```Typescript
 @multiInject(TYPES.VNodePostprocessor)@optional() protected postprocessors: VNodePostprocessor[]
 ```